Heineken N.V.: Recent history

 On 4 May 2017, after previously acquiring 50% of Lagunitas Brewing Company, Heineken announced it would be purchasing the remaining 50% making it the sole owner of Lagunitas.

 In 2018, Heineken signed an agreement with China Resources Enterprises to purchase a 40% stake into the company.

 In June 2018, Heineken named Maggie Timoney as the CEO of Heineken USA, making her the first woman to become the CEO of a major United States beer supplier.

 In June 2021, Heineken's stake in United Breweries of India increased to 61.5%, ultimately taking control of the company.

 In April 2023, Heineken completed the acquisition of Distell and Namibia Breweries.

-In May 2023, Heineken N.V. bought back €333 million in shares from FEMSA.
+In May 2023, Heineken N.V. bought back €333M in shares from FEMSA.
 FEMSA would no longer hold any shares in Heineken N.V. and Heineken Holding N.V. other than the Heineken Holding N.V. shares underlying the exchangeable bond.

-In August 2023, Heineken announced the sale of assets in Russia to the Arnest Group for €1 plus a €100 million commitment to repay domestic debt.
+In August 2023, Heineken announced the sale of assets in Russia to the Arnest Group for €1 plus a €100M commitment to repay domestic debt.

+In 2025, Heineken acquired a minority stake in the energy drink brand Tenzing, its first investment into the energy drink space.

+In June 2026, the company announce that Rafael Oliveria would become its new chairman/CEO on October 1, 2026.